 On April 1, 2010 X Company hires Ms. Smith, who was unemployed for the last 60 days, and pays her US$60,000 for the remainder of the year.
 X Company will save US$3,720 in payroll tax for Ms. Smith in 2010.
 After Ms. Smith’s one year anniversary, X Company will also receive a US$1,000 tax credit.

 The HIRE Act also extends the enhanced tax deductions for small and midsized businesses to take on capital purchases up to US$250,000, often referred to as a Section 179 deduction.
 This deduction currently declines in 2010.
 However, the Act would extend the 2009 provisions and allow for up to US$250,000 in capital expenditures to be treated as a deduction in 2010.

-For more information on the Ohio intentional tort statute or the Ohio Supreme Court’s decisions, please contact your principal Squire Sanders lawyer or one of the individuals listed in this Alert.
+For more information on the HIRE Act, please contact your principal Squire Sanders lawyer or one of the individuals listed in this Alert.